serenity-js/serenity-js/documentation/website/src/handbook/design/questions.md

 Answering a question enables the [actor](/handbook/design/actors.html) to retrieve information about the state of the system under test or its execution environment.

-Such information can then be passed to an [interaction](/handbook/design.interactions.html), [asserted on](/modules/assertions/class/src/Ensure.ts~Ensure.html), or used to [control the flow](/modules/assertions/class/src/Check.ts~Check.html) of the scenario.
+Such information can then be passed to an [interaction](/handbook/design.interactions.html), [asserted on](/modules/assertions/class/src/Ensure.ts~Ensure.html), or used to [control flow](/modules/assertions/class/src/Check.ts~Check.html) of the scenario.

 <figure>
 ![The Screenplay Pattern](/handbook/design/images/the-screenplay-pattern.png)